Teaching Resource Licence

 7.4 In order to withdraw an offer to contract or cancel a contract on the basis described in this Section 7, you must inform us of your decision to withdraw or cancel (as the case may be).
 You may inform us by means of any clear statement setting out the decision.
 In the case of cancellation, you may inform us using the ‘Orders’ button on the My Account page.
 This will allow you to begin a process to refund your purchase.
 To meet the cancellation deadline, it is sufficient for you to send your communication concerning the exercise of the right to cancel before the cancellation period has expired.

 7.5 If you cancel an order on the basis described in this Section 7, you will receive a full refund of the amount you paid to us in respect of the order.
+If you did not pay any money to complete the order, no money will be refunded.

 7.6 We will refund money using the same method used to make the payment, unless you have expressly agreed otherwise.
 In any case, you will not incur any fees as a result of the refund.